hirusha-adi/docx-search/README.md

 **Acknowledgments:**

-- Special thanks to the developers of the `python-docx` library.
-- Documentation and this README.md file was generated using Chat-GPT

-Enjoy searching for words in your Word documents with `docx-search`!
+- This readme.md and the docstrings were generated with ChatGPT, a language model developed by OpenAI.